tejaspalyekar/Elite-Security/README.md

 ## Features

 - Real-time monitoring of the shop premises
-- Mobile application with alert notifications
+- Mobile application with alert notifications, User Authentication, Helpline Support and user Profil
 - Integration of ESP8266, sensors, and alarms for security detection
 - Cost-effective and scalable solution
 - Seamless hardware-to-app updates for continuous security coverage